PaddlePaddle/docs/doc/fluid/user_guides/howto/prepare_data/use_py_reader_en.rst

 Asynchronous Data Reading
 ############################################

-Besides Python Reader, we provide DataLoader.
+Besides synchronous data reading, we provide DataLoader.
 The performance of DataLoader is better than :ref:`user_guide_use_numpy_array_as_train_data_en` , because data reading and model training process is asynchronous when DataLoader is in use, and it can cooperate with :code:`double_buffer_reader` to improve the performance of reading data.
-What's more, :code:`double_buffer_reader` can achieve the asynchronous transformation from CPU Tensor to GPU Tensor, which improve the efficiency of reading data to some extent.
+What's more, :code:`double_buffer_reader` can achieve the asynchronous transformation from CPU Tensor to GPU Tensor, which improves the efficiency of reading data to some extent.

 Create DataLoader Object
 ################################